-- 4.1.1 Keishla Santiago Madera, to be appointed as a long term substitute Spanish Teacher at the middle school retro active March 21, 2022 through June 24, 2022.
-COVID-19 certificates in Spanish grades 7-12 and Students with Disabilities grades 7-12.
-Annual salary \$37,100 (prorated \$12,799). - 4.1.2 Patrick Clarke, to be appointed as a Music Teacher at the high school and middle school effective August 31, 2022.
-Initial certificate in Music.
-Probationary period August 31, 2022 through August 30, 2026.
+- 4.1.1 James Wallington, to be appointed as a long-term substitute Spanish Teacher at Oliver Middle School retroactive to March 6, 2023 through June 30, 2023.
+Initial certificate in Social Studies grades 7-12.
+Annual salary \$40,800 (prorated \$15,708). - 4.1.2 Tatyana Qadiri, to be appointed as a French Teacher at the high School effective September 5, 2023.
+Initial certificate in French grades 7-12.
+Probationary period September 5, 2023 through September 4, 2026.
 This expiration date is tentative and conditional only.
-In order to be eligible and considered for tenure the employee must meet al requirements of Educational Law and corresponding regulations.
-Annual salary \$ 37,100.
+In order to be eligible and considered for tenure the employee must meet all requirements of Educational Law and corresponding regulations.
+Annual salary \$58,020. - 4.1.3 Morgan Smith, to be appointed as an Elementary Teacher at Ginther School effective September 5, 2023.
+Initial certificate in Childhood Education grades 1-6 and pending certification in Early Childhood Education birth grade 2.
+Probationary period September 5, 2023 through September 4, 2027.
+This expiration date is tentative and conditional only.
+In order to be eligible and considered for tenure the employee must meet all requirements of Educational Law and corresponding regulations.
+Annual salary \$41,718.

-4.2.1 Karen Cottom, Barclay School Elementary Teacher to resign for the purpose of retirement effective June 25, 2022.
+4.2.1 Erin Minardo, High School Social Worker to resign effective June 30, 2023.